-The accompanying interim condensed consolidated financial statements and related disclosures are unaudited and have been prepared in accordance with U.S. generally accepted accounting principles ("GAAP") for interim financial information and the instructions to Form 10-Q and Regulation S-X. Accordingly, they do not include all the information and footnotes required by GAAP for complete financial statements and should be read in conjunction with the Company's audited consolidated financial statements and related notes included in the Company's Annual Report on Form 10-K for the year ended December 31, 2019, which was filed with the Securities and Exchange Commission on March 12, 2020 (the "2019 Form 10-K").
+The accompanying interim condensed consolidated financial statements and related disclosures are unaudited and have been prepared in accordance with U.S. generally accepted accounting principles ("GAAP") for interim financial information and the instructions to Form 10-Q and Regulation S-X. Accordingly, they do not include all the information and footnotes required by GAAP for complete financial statements and should be read in conjunction with the Company's audited consolidated financial statements and related notes included in the Company's Annual Report on Form 10-K for the year ended December 31, 2020, which was filed with the Securities and Exchange Commission on March 11, 2021 (the "2020 Form 10-K").

-The financial information as of September 30, 2020, and the three and nine months ended September 30, 2020 and 2019, respectively, is unaudited.
+The financial information as of March 31, 2021, and the three months ended March 31, 2021 and 2020, respectively, is unaudited.
 In the opinion of management all adjustments, consisting only of normal recurring adjustments considered necessary for the fair presentation of financial position, results of operations, and cash flows at the dates and for the periods presented, have been included.
-The balance sheet data as of December 31, 2019 was derived from audited consolidated financial statements.
+The balance sheet data as of December 31, 2020 was derived from audited consolidated financial statements.
 The results of the Company's operations for any interim periods are not necessarily indicative of the results that may be expected for any other interim period or for a full fiscal year.

-Based on its current operating plan, and not including additional access to capital that may become available under the Company's credit facility, the Company believes that its cash, cash equivalents, and marketable securities as of September 30, 2020, will be sufficient to fund currently anticipated operating expenses through the end of 2022, including potential new drug application (NDA) submissions for reproxalap in dry eye disease and allergic conjunctivitis, assuming positive clinical trial results and regulatory review; the Phase 2 clinical trials of ADX-629 in COVID-19, atopic asthma, and psoriasis; and the continuation of Part 1 of the adaptive Phase 3 GUARD trial in proliferative vitreoretinopathy, contingent on patient enrollment.
+Based on its current operating plan, the Company believes that its cash and cash equivalents, as of March 31, 2021, together with the net proceeds from the sale of common stock from the underwritten public offering in May 2021, will be sufficient to fund currently projected operating expenses through the end of 2023, including potential new drug application ("NDA") submission for reproxalap; initial commercialization of reproxalap, if approved; and continued early and late-stage development of our product candidates in ocular and systemic immune-mediated diseases.
 As a result of the COVID-19 pandemic, clinical site availability, staffing, and patient recruitment have been negatively affected and the timelines to complete the Company's clinical trials may be delayed.
 The Company's assessment of its liquidity and capital resources includes an estimate of the financial impacts of these changes.
 The Company will need to secure additional funding in the future, from one or more equity or debt financings, collaborations, or other sources, in order to carry out all of the Company's planned research and development activities and regulatory activities; commercialize product candidates; or conduct any substantial, additional development requirements requested by the FDA.
 Additional funding may not be available to the Company on acceptable terms, or at all.
 If the Company is unable to secure additional capital, it will be required to significantly decrease the amount of planned expenditures and may be required to cease operations.
-In addition, the disruption in the capital markets caused by the COVID-19 outbreak could make any financing more challenging, and there can be no assurance that Aldeyra will be able to obtain such financing on commercially reasonable terms or at all.